 Zombie accounts refer to accounts belonging to users who have left the school and therefore no longer have authorised access to the school's systems.
 Such Zombie accounts when left active can cause a security threat by allowing unauthorised access.

-- Ensure that all user accounts are disabled once the member of the school has left; - Prompt action on disabling accounts will prevent unauthorised access; - Regularly change generic passwords to avoid unauthorised access (Microsoft© advise every 42 days).
+- Ensure that all user accounts are disabled once the member of the school has left; - Prompt action on disabling accounts will prevent unauthorised access; - Regularly change generic passwords to avoid unauthorised access.